ameerkat/imdb-to-sql/README.md

 # Usage
 To use first configure the script by going to the top of the script and modifying the Database and Options classes.
 Once configured run `python tosql.py`, the script should notify you as it processes the various files.
+There is also a script called `index.py` that will let you add the indices to the database after adding all the data.
+This script relies on components of the tosql script so the tosql script must be in the same directory or on the path.
+Full indexing either in database or through an external data structure will be added soon to allow autocomplete and partial title searches.

 # Dependencies
 SQLite support is builtin for python 2.5+ so no additional modules are necessary